Kazhnuz/awesome-sonic/README.md

 - [Sonic 2 Retro Remix](http://info.sonicretro.org/Sonic_2_Retro_Remix) - A Sonic 2D hacks that require exploration to progress, by Thorn and DNXDelta.

+- [Sonic 2 Advanced Edit](http://info.sonicretro.org/Sonic_2:_Advanced_Edit) - A complete hack of Sonic 2, transforming it in a brand new game, by rika_chou and Team Advanced Edit

 ### Small games

 > Hacks with few levels